cabforum/code-signing/docs/CSBR.md

 * **VAT**:

   Reference allocated by the national tax authorities to a Legal Entity.
 This information shall be validated using information provided by the national tax authority against the organization as identified by the Subject Organization Name Field (see [Section 7.2.4.2.4](#71424-subject-distinguished-name-fields---ev-code-signing-certificates) (a) ) and Subject Registration Number Field (see [Section 7.2.4.2.4](#71424-subject-distinguished-name-fields---ev-code-signing-certificates) (d) ) within the context of the subject’s jurisdiction as specified in [Section 7.2.4.2.4](#71424-subject-distinguished-name-fields---ev-code-signing-certificates) (c).

+  For the purpose of identifying tax authorities, the country prefix described in article 215 of EU Council Directive 2006/112/EC, as amended, MAY be used instead of the ISO 3166 2-letter country codes.

 * **PSD**: